Mantanavicius/tech-task/README.md

 ## Running individual files

-You can run individual files by using command:
+You can run individual files by using the command:

 ```bash
 node [file-you-want-to-run]